QR3.8.3 Delayed Choice Experiment

 It’s as if a consistent and definite history becomes manifest only after the future to which it leads has been settled.”
 (Greene, 2004), p189.

-If the physical path a photon takes can be altered after it sets off, then its future can affect its past!
-The distances involved are irrelevant, so a photon could travel from a distant star for a billion years, then it hits a telescope on earth, decide if it physically came via galaxy A or B. As Wheeler says:
+If the physical path a photon takes can change after it happens, then the future can change the past!
+The distances involved are irrelevant, so a photon could travel from a distant star for a million years, then decide, when it hits a telescope on earth, if it physically came via galaxy A or B. As Wheeler says:

 To the extent that it {a photon} forms part of what we call reality… we have to say that we ourselves have an undeniable part in shaping what we have always called the past.(Davies & Brown, 1999), p67.

-This is a big problem, as that time can flow backwards puts all physics in doubt, but now consider the alternative, that the photon takes every path and only picks one when it arrives.
-Computing calls this tactic, of leaving choices until the last possible moment, just-in-time management.
-For example, it lets supermarkets restock based on point-of-sale data rather than historical estimates.
+The problem is that if the future can affect the past, then all of physics is in doubt, but a processing model avoids this by letting a photon take every path and pick one when it arrives.
+In computing, leaving choices until the last possible moment is called just-in-time management, as it lets supermarkets restock based on current point-of-sale data rather than historical estimates.

-In Young’s experiment, just-in-time management makes the photon immune to delayed events.
-It goes through both slits, as usual, and if a screen is there, gives interference, but if not, it just carries on until it hits a telescope, which restarts it with a path that went through one slit.
+In Figure 3.21, the photon is immune to delayed events thanks to just-in-time management.
+It goes through both slits as usual, and if a screen is there gives interference, but if not, just carries on until it hits a telescope, which restarts it with a path that went through one slit.
 If the screen is there, we conclude the photon went through both slits, but if the telescopes are there, we conclude it went through one slit.
-Yet swapping the screen in and out after the photon goes through the slits doesn’t matter at all because the physical event that defines the path occurs on arrival.
+Yet swapping the screen in and out after the photon passes the slits doesn’t matter at all, because the physical event that defines the path occurs on arrival.

-If light is made of particles, the delayed choice two slit experiment implies backwards causality, but if it is a processing wave, time doesn’t reverse and causality remains intact.
+If light is made of particles, delayed choice experiments imply backwards causality, but if it is a processing wave, the causality that physics relies upon remains intact.

 Next